awsdocs/aws-sdk-for-javascript-v3/doc_source/getting-started-nodejs.md

 ## Step 4: Write the Node\.js Code<a name="getting-started-nodejs-js-code"></a>

 Create a new file named `sample.js` to contain the example code\.
-Begin by adding the `require` function calls to include the SDK for JavaScript and `uuid` modules so that they are available for you to use\.
+Begin by adding the `require` function calls to include the Amazon S3 and `uuid` packages\.

-Build a unique bucket name that is used to create an Amazon S3 bucket by appending a unique ID value to a recognizable prefix, in this case `'node-sdk-sample-'`\.
-You generate the unique ID by calling the `uuid` module\.
+Create a unique bucket name for the new Amazon S3 bucket by appending a unique ID value to a recognizable prefix, in this case `'node-sdk-sample-'`\.
+Generate the unique ID by calling the `uuid` module\.
 Then create a name for the `Key` parameter used to upload an object to the bucket\.

 Create a `promise` object to call the `createBucket` method of the `AWS.S3` service object\.
 On a successful response, create the parameters needed to upload text to the newly created bucket\.
 Using another promise, call the `putObject` method to upload the text object to the bucket\.